 London-based industrial designer Bilge Nur Saltik has crafted a highly professional website that truly reflects her diverse skill set.
 The homepage is sleek and to the point, with a clean website menu at the top and an organized grid layout displaying her works.

 The slideshow on the top fold of her homepage features fullscreen photos of her best pieces, instantly capturing our attention.
 Among the shots are intriguing close-ups and unusual compositions that pique our curiosity.
 She’s also included a call-to-action button, inviting visitors to view more of each collection.

-In addition, Nur utilizes her industrial design portfolio to sell items on her online store.
+In addition, Nur utilizes her industrial design portfolio to sell items with an online store builder.
 Each of her designs includes a well-written product description and a collection of high quality photographs.
 Best of all, visitors can purchase products directly from her site, with a smooth and intuitive user experience.

 02. Rino Claessens

 Sometimes, the simplest of designs are the hardest to get right.
 Rino Claessens’ industrial design portfolio is all about simplicity.
 However, he’s clearly paid meticulous attention to every detail, from the static floating menu to the favicon that is aligned with the rest of his design.

 The homepage is minimalistic, featuring just a wordmark logo, menu and a sample of his works in the center.
 There’s an abundance of whitespace, crafting an overall tranquil sensation and drawing the focus to the works themselves.
 The color palette is also cohesive with Rino’s overall aesthetic, with pale gray for the background and two slightly darker shades for the text.